 Western Europe can intimidate people because it’s perceived to be an expensive place to visit.
 While it’s really easy to spend a ton of money in any place you travel, if you do your research before hand you can save a lot.
-One example is the intra-state train tickets that Germany offers.
+One example is the Bundesland train tickets that Germany offers.
 If you travel within one state you can buy a single day ticket that is good on all trains, light rails and buses and allows up to 5 people to travel on it for a small additional fee.
-It starts at 30 euro and goes up a few euro with each person you add.
-It’s a great deal and if you are traveling with a friend or two, it’s a perfect way to have fun day trips from your main sleeping hub without breaking the bank.
+A single rider ticket is 24€ and with each additional rider the price raises a few euros.
+It’s a great deal and if you are traveling with a friend or two – it’s a perfect way to have fun day trips from your main sleeping hub without breaking the bank.

 One place to always find the most traditionally German buildings in a city is to go to the Altstadt, or old town.
 This is just as it sounds, the original city before it was expanded with more modern buildings.
-The houses where you can see the wooden beams on the facade are refered to as half-timbered houses and common in towns all across Germany as well as parts of France, Switzerland, and Austria.
+The houses where you can see the wooden beams on the facade are referred to as half-timbered houses and common in towns all across Germany as well as parts of France, Switzerland, and Austria.

 Just below the castle you’ll find the Rathaus, or city hall.
 Painted with frescos of Roman goddesses and fleur de lis, lined with wrought iron windows and featuring a double clock tower, it’s truly a magnificent example of medieval architecture.
 The plaza in front of it is known as Am Markt, or the market at city hall.
 You’ll find a sausage house (Wursthaus Lichtenstein) and Silberburg am Markt, a Schwäbisch (a word referring to people from the state of Baden-Württemburg) whiskey house which sells local wines, whiskeys and honey.
 A really cute shop with unique souvenirs!